zining2004/TikTok-TechJam-2024/README.md

 - transactions.html: Transaction history template.
 - static/: Directory containing static files (CSS, images).
 - style.css: Main stylesheet.
-- database.db: contain examples of products, carts, users, orders and exchange rates.
+- database.db: contain examples of products, carts, users, orders, and exchange rates.

 ### Usage
 - User Registration:
-Navigate to the registration page and create a new account by providing a username and password and will receive a 6 digit pin.
+Navigate to the registration page and create a new account by providing a username and password and will receive a 6-digit pin.
 - User Login:
 Log in to your account using your registered username and password.
 - Browsing Products:
 Browse the available products on the home page or the products page.
 You can view product details, including price and quantity.
 - Shopping Cart:
 Add products to your cart and view the total amount.
 Remove items from the cart if needed.
-Will require the 6 digit pin to purchase.
+Will require the 6-digit pin to purchase.
 - Top-Up Balance:
-Top up your account balance using cash or credit card.
+Top up your account balance using cash or a credit card.
 For credit card top-ups, select the currency and enter your card details.
 The amount will be converted to TikTokens based on the current exchange rate.
 - Viewing Orders:
 View your past orders and purchase history.
 - Transferring of TikTokens:
-Allow users to transder TikTokens to other existing users and will require the 6 digit pin.
+Allow users to transfer TikTokens to other existing users and will require the 6-digit pin.
 - Transaction History:
-Allow users to track their top-ups, transfers and purchase history.
+Allow users to track their top-ups, transfers, and purchase history.

 ## Kiosk
-This is a Flask-based web application for a Kiosk Machine that allows users to log in and top up their balances in TikToken using various currencies.
+This is a prototype (Flask-based web application) for a Kiosk Machine that allows users to log in and top up their balances in TikToken using various currencies.
 The application fetches real-time exchange rates using an external API.

 ### Features
 - User Login